EduardoAraujoB/nuuvem-frontend-test/README.md

 ### A little bit about Sagas

 Ok, the "problem" is that Redux works at a syncronous way, that means of your can't do an assynchronous operation, like a call to an API, in the Redux, for this you will use a saga, that's a middleware applied on Redux to intercepted request and dispatch actions.
-Not only for that, **Sagas** help so much to controll **effects** on aplicattions.
+Not only for that, **Sagas** help so much to controll **side effects** on aplicattions.

 ---

+## Debug

+To debug the State, Actions, Reducers, Sagas, etc...
+I use a toll called Reactotron, this is a great tool and have Integration with Redux, Mobx and React Native, I really recommended it, you can see more about [here](https://github.com/infinitered/reactotron)

+---

+## Tests

+Now, lets explain what is used to test the aplicattion

+### Why Jest?

+Jest is used beacause it have a good integration with React and others tests librabries, have a great performance and a nice documentation.

+### Testing library

+This is the library used to manipule React Componets, manipulate the DOM and fire events in the tests, have other alternatives like the Enzyme, but I like the testing Library.

+---

+## Libraries

+Here I will list others cool libraries that is used and don't is cited previously.

+### Styled Components

+This library always to wirte `CSS` inside the `JS` and is used with React, so you can use it like a **CSS pre-processor**, but not only that, how does it use **React**, you can do many things, like pass propertiers and change styles based on it, see more [here](https://github.com/styled-components/styled-components)

+### Axios

+This library is used to do **HTTP Request** with a easy way, it's easy do use, easy to setup and configure **querys**, **headers**, etc...
+Is more efficient than **fetch**.

+---

+## Screenshots

+Wait a minute I will take it